JesseWiers/tapex-repro/README.md

 Creating the datasets for the robustness experiments is done here: [Table-Pretraining-main/notebooks/no_answer_questions.ipynb](Table-Pretraining-main/notebooks/no_answer_questions.ipynb)

-Reproducing the precisiona and recall metrics from the extension experiment is done here: [Table-Pretraining-main/notebooks/result_analysis.ipynb](Table-Pretraining-main/notebooks/result_analysis.ipynb)
+Reproducing the precision and recall metrics from the extension experiment is done here: [Table-Pretraining-main/notebooks/result_analysis.ipynb](Table-Pretraining-main/notebooks/result_analysis.ipynb)

-#### Training and evaluating on Spider